netcosports/Astrarium/README.md

 ## Service implementation

 Service itself has access to any `AppDelegate` callbacks to perform any action your service needs.
-Here is simple example of UI service:
+Here is the simple example of UI service:

 ```swift
 extension ServiceIds {